15 Days Rajasthan Historical Forts and Palaces Tour Package from Delhi

 Overview

-Embark on an unforgettable 15-day journey through the heart of India’s most regal and historically rich state with our Rajasthan Historical Tour.
+Embark on an unforgettable journey through the heart of India’s most regal and historically rich state with our 15 Days Rajasthan Historical Forts and Palaces Tour.
 This immersive experience blends the architectural brilliance of ancient forts, palaces, and temples with the colourful local culture, vibrant bazaars, and serene landscapes.
 Rajasthan, which translates to the “Land of Kings,” truly lives up to its name, offering visitors an unparalleled tapestry of heritage and hospitality.

 Your journey begins in the nation’s capital, Delhi, where the historic charm of Red Fort and the spiritual serenity of Akshardham Temple introduce you to India’s cultural depth.
 Next, Mandawa, known as the “open art gallery” of Rajasthan, showcases a treasure trove of frescoes and havelis that reveal the artistic lifestyle of Shekhawati merchants.
 From here, the tour delves deeper into desert lands.